 It happened in the twelfth year of our captivity, in the tenth [month], in the fifth [day] of the month, that one who had escaped out of Y'rushalayim came to me, saying, The city has been struck.

-Now the hand of the Holy One had been on me in the evening, before he who was escaped came; and He [the Holy One] had opened my mouth, until he [the escapee] came to me in the morning; and my mouth was opened, and I was mute no more.

-The word of he Holy One came to me, saying, Son of man, they who inhabit those waste places in Eretz-Yisra'el speak, saying, hey who inhabit those waste places in Eretz-Yisra'el speak, saying 'Avraham was one, and he inherited the land: but we are many; the land is given us for inheritance' Therefore tell them, Thus says the Holy One GOD:

-You eat with the blood, and lift up your eyes to your idols, and shed blood: and shall you possess the land?
+Now the hand of the Holy One had been on me in the evening, before he who had escaped came; and He [the Holy One] had opened my mouth, until he [the escapee] came to me in the morning; and my mouth was opened, and I was mute no more.
+The word of he Holy One came to me, saying, Son of man, they who inhabit those waste places in Eretz-Yisra'el speak, saying, 'Avraham was one, and he inherited the land: but we are many; the land is given us for inheritance' Therefore tell them, Thus says the Holy One GOD: You eat with the blood, and lift up your eves to your idols, and shed blood: and shall you possess the land?
 You stand on your sword, you work abomination, and you defile everyone his neighbor's wife: and will you possess the land?

-Thus shall you tell them, Thus says the Holy One GOD:

-As I live, surely those who are in the waste places shall fall by the sword; and him who is in the open field will I give to the animals to be devoured; and those who are in the strongholds and in the caves will die of the pestilence.
+Thus shall you tell them, Thus says the Holy One GOD: As I live, surely those who are in the waste places shall fall by the sword; and him who is in the open field will I give to the animals to be devoured; and those who are in the strongholds and in the caves will die of the pestilence.